LCSL/FALKON_paper/README.md

 In the Experiments folder there are scripts to reproduce the experiments of the paper for the different datasets and with different settings.

+These scripts assume to receive the respective dataset with the features already extracted where specified (see comments in the code)

 Remember to add the correct path of the dataset in these scripts.